caiomiyashiro/MLOpsZoomcampFinalProject/README.md

 # Introduction

-In this project I focused in exposing an online API that would receive requests with the model's input data and output the wine quality prediction.
+In this project I focused in exposing an online API that receives requests with the model's input data and output the wine quality prediction.
+Again, the goal is not to focus on the ML Model quality, but on the architecture around supporting it.

 In order to support this API and the overall DevOps cycle the following architecture was developed: